 Read the most recent "Letter from FCI."

-FCI works with governments, non-governmental organizations, professional groups, and international agencies to make pregnancy and childbirth safer around the world.
+FCI works with governments, advocates, non-governmental organizations, health professionals' organizations, and international agencies to make pregnancy and childbirth safer around the world.
 We build partnerships at all levels to fight for stronger commitments to women's health, share ideas and experiences, respond to local needs, maximize effective use of resources, minimize duplication, and encourage replication of successful models and approaches.